Is writing a book a bucket list dream? A business goal? Great! Here’s how to write a book…

 - This section highlights places to find cheap editors, as well as a method to efficiently edit the book yourself.

-Future ‘definitive guide’ blog posts will cover formatting your book, all about self-publishing, secrets of the Amazon bestseller rankings, and leveraging your book for more media, brand authority, and sales.[Start the Free 5-Part Training for Writing, Marketing, and Publishing a Bestselling Book if you want more right away!]
+Future ‘definitive guide’ blog posts will cover formatting your book, all about self-publishing, secrets of the Amazon bestseller rankings, and leveraging your book for more media, brand authority, and sales.[And get our THREE most popular resources for FREE if you want more right away!]

 But before we dive into THIS mega guide, I have one important question for you: